Cookies

 PDFs and other documents

 Many of our older PDFs documents (Prior to June 2020) do not meet accessibility standards – for example, they may not be structured so they are accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (Name, Role, Value).
 The Annual Governance and Return published on the Finance page of the website is a scanned in document, which must be signed in ink (physically signed), scanned in and published on the council’s website.
 This means that this document is not accessible to a screen reader and therefore not compliant.
 Any PDFs of Minutes and Agendas, published prior to June 2020 have been approved by council and signed off before being converted to PDF.
 They cannot therefore be edited and will remain inaccessible to screen readers until they are removed from the website to be held only in hard copy format in the council archives.
-All minutes are retained by the council, in hard copy format, indefinitely.
+All minutes are retained by the council/in archive, in hard copy format, indefinitely.

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we do not plan to fix The Parish Plan review document from 2014 as this was published before September 2018.
 Any new PDFs we publish will meet accessibility standards.
 All documents, including the AGAR can be provided in an alternative format or media on request.